 APPROACH TO THE PATIENT Acute Visual Loss or Double Vision

-Accurate measurement of visual acuity in each eye (with glasses) is of primary importance.
+Accurate measurement of visual acuity in each eye (with glasses or contact lenses) is of primary importance.
 Additional assessments include testing of pupils, eye movements, ocular alignment, and visual fields.
 Slit-lamp examination can exclude corneal infection, trauma, glaucoma, uveitis, and cataract.
-Ophthalmoscopic exam to inspect the optic disc and retina often requires pupillary dilation using 1% tropicamide and 2.5% phenylephrine; risk of provoking an attack of narrow-angle glaucoma is remote.
+Ophthalmoscopic examination to inspect the optic disc and retina often requires pupillary dilation using 1% tropicamide and 2.5% phenylephrine; risk of provoking an attack of narrow-angle glaucoma is remote.

 Deficits in visual fields caused by lesions affecting visual pathways.